Chaitanya-Gumudala-1710/AI-vs-Human-Classification/README.md

-# Natural Language Processing Project
+# Natural Language Processing Project - AI vs Human Classification

 ## Project Description
 The aim of this project is to classify text as either written by AI or by a human.